zowe/docs-site/docs/user-guide/generate-certificates.md

 - `dname` for distinguished name is all optional.
 - Domain names and IPs should be added into certificate SAN.
 If the field `san` is not defined, the `zwe init` command will use `zowe.externalDomains`.
 The value for the `san` parameter presented in the example is for demonstration purposes.

-To assist with updating `zowe.yaml`, the values to generate a certificate are included in the section beginning with [# >>>> Certificate setup scenario 3](https://github.com/zowe/zowe-install-packaging/blob/60bc4b44ecd502fcec640fbb9e2874e9d56e826a/example-zowe.yaml#L175).
-Other certificate scenarios in the `zowe.yaml` file are commented out.

 ### Run the command to generate a JCERACFKS certificate

-After you configure the `zowe.yaml`, follow the procedure to generate the JCERACFKS certificate.
+After you configure the `zowe.yaml`, use the following procedure to generate a JCERACFKS certificate.

 1. Log in to your system.
 In this example, run `ssh dvipa.my-company.com` with your password.